addiscodr/addiscodr.github.io/index.md

 ## 👋 Hi, I'm Esayas
-I'm a **Mobile App Developer** focused on building clean, scalable, and user-friendly applications.
+I'm a **Flutter Mobile Developer** focused on building clean, scalable, and user-friendly applications.

 ###  💼 What I Do
 - App Development targeting Android platform